kluete/recover_itunes/README.md

 * scan a directory of untagged M4A tracks, typically from the iPhone's /Purchases directory, mounted via [libimobiledevice](http://www.libimobiledevice.org)
 * fetch their meta-data from iTunes' [SQLite database](http://www.sqlite.org), located at /iTunes_Control/iTunes/MediaLibrary.sqlitedb
-* fetch any covert art from /iTunes_Control/iTunes/Artwork/Originals
+* fetch any cover art from /iTunes_Control/iTunes/Artwork/Originals
 * save a copy of each track while injecting recovered meta-data